 Discussion: In the PAR, when referred to the amendment, the word “sensing” is always preceded by the modifier “WLAN” to result in “WLAN sensing.”
-“WLAN sensing” is a distinctive term not yet used in other forums, including regulatory ones.
+“WLAN sensing” is a term already commonly used in the industry to refer to the set of technologies and applications to be addressed by the amendment.
+It is a distinctive term not yet used in other forums, including regulatory ones.
 The word “measurement” does not appropriately substitute “sensing” in most places of the PAR.

 Recommendation: No change.